-The CIES presents the council's financial performance based on accounting standards, rather than as the council's performance against revenue budget, which is based on what can be charged to council tax payers.
-The table below reconciles the direct service expenditure for the year shown in the net revenue spend table on page 7 to the cost of services shown in the CIES, showing the adjusting transactions.
+The CIES presents the council's income and expenditure for the year based on accounting standards, rather than the amount to be funded from taxation.
+Councils raise taxation to cover expenditure in accordance with regulations but this may be different to the accounting cost.
+The table below reconciles the direct service expenditure for the year shown in the net revenue table on page 5 to the cost of services shown in the CIES, showing the adjusting transactions.

-2010/11 £000 2011/12 £000

-14,346 Direct service expenditure 12,828

-981 Net capital transactions: Depreciation, impairments and revaluations Revenue expenditure financed from capital under 4,202

-1,043 statute 1,897

-0 Adjustment to opening balance (non current assets) 47

-0 Net Loss on disposal of fixed assets 1,401

-(5,992) Pension adjustments required under IAS 19 (537)

-0 Repairs and maintenance recharge (66)

-67 Short -term compensated absences accrual (73)

-10,445 Cost of services 19,699
+2011/12 £000 2012/13 £000 12,828 Direct service expenditure 10,226 Net capital transactions: 4,202 Depreciation, impairments and revaluations 2,004 1,897 Revenue expenditure funded from capital under statute 1,013 47 Adjustment to opening balance (non current assets) 0 1,401 Net Loss on disposal of fixed assets 0 3,017 (537) Pension adjustments required under IAS 19 (590) 0 Property trading accounts included in service expenditure 1,269 (66) Overhead charged to items below cost of services (342) (73) Short -term compensated absences accrual 78 19,699 Cost of services 13,658